Dr Poppy Cullen

 • Lecturer in International History

 Poppy is a historian of decolonisation and post-colonial relationships between Britain and Africa.
-She is interested in the transition from colonial to independent states in the 1960s and how organisations and individuals in a variety of fields – military, political, economic, non-governmental – adapted to this transition.
+She is interested in the transition from colonial to independent states in the 1960s and how organisations and individuals in a variety of fields – military, political, economic, humanitarian – adapted to this transition.

-Her first book focused on the political relationship between Britain and Kenya in the decades after independence, the 1960s to 1980s.
+Her book focused on the political relationship between Britain and Kenya in the decades after independence, the 1960s to 1980s.
 She examined how political elites in both countries re-thought their relationships after Kenyan independence, and how the different forms of diplomacy practiced by the two states shaped the foreign policies they followed.
 She argued that British diplomats encouraged personalised rather than bureaucratic policy-making in Kenya.
 At the same time, they naturalised this kind of personalised politics, often termed neo-patrimonialism, as something inherently ‘African’.
 Poppy has published on various aspects of Anglo-Kenyan relations in a number of journals.

 Book